 Adjacent to Longford is the heliport that serves as the base for ExxonMobil's large helipcopter fleet, which services the company's 23 Bass Strait oil and gas platforms and installations.

 Gas Conditioning Plant

-Esso Australia is building a Gas Conditioning Plant at its existing Longford facilities near Sale in south-eastern Victoria.
-It is being constructed on private land already occupied by the company, zoned for industrial use and adjacent to the existing Longford facilities.
+Esso Australia is in the final stages of startup of a Gas Conditioning Plant at its existing Longford facilities near Sale in south-eastern Victoria.

 The Gas Conditioning Plant will process gas associated with the largest domestic gas development on Australia’s eastern seaboard, the multi-billion dollar Kipper Tuna Turrum (KTT) Project.